TheJacksonLaboratory/Phenomiser/README.md

 1. Precompute
 Phenomiser need to simulate query with sets of HPO terms to compute an empirical similarity score distributions for each disease.
-We use **-debug** mode to compute score distributions for querying with 1, 2 or 3 HPO terms for 50 random diseases.
+We use **-debug** mode to compute score distributions for 50 randomly selected diseases.
 You should omit this argument if you want to precompute data for all diseases.
 Be aware: it will take a long time complete.
 Read below for details.
 - Download the latest hp.obo file from http://purl.obolibrary.org/obo/hp.obo